piotrlasek/piotrlasek.github.io/for-students/thesis-topics-en.md

 ## Interactive data visualization and mining

-In the context of data mining, the word interactive can reflect what data analysts should work like, or in principle, should work.
-In 1996, Shneiderman formulated a kind of metaphor describing the process of data analysis, the so-called a mantra (Shneiderman, 1996) that specialists often refer to when they want to explain the concept of interactive data exploration or visualization.
-The mentioned matrix was: * Overview first, zoom and filter, then details on demand *.
-According to it, an example of an interactive data analysis process may look like this: An analyst asks the system an * analytical task *, waits for a response, and then analyzes it, that is, tries to understand and evaluate it.
-If he is unable to draw conclusions of value based on the system's response, he changes the query parameters and repeats the entire process.
-In the event that the response time is high - say, greater than five seconds - then such a process according to HCI (* human-computer interaction *) standards becomes cumbersome for the user.
+In the context of data mining, the word *interactive* can reflect what data analysts should work like, or in principle, should work.
+In 1996, Shneiderman formulated a metaphor (known today as the Shneiderman's mantra) describing the process of data analysis and visualization: *Overview first, zoom and filter, then details on demand*.
+According to it, a process of interactive data analysis comprises the following steps: An analyst asks the system to perform an *analytical task*, waits for a response, and then analyzes it, that is, tries to understand and evaluate it.
+If he or she is unable to draw any meaningful conclusions on the system's response, the analyst changes the query parameters and repeats the entire process.
+In the event that the response time is high - say, longer than five seconds - then such a process according to HCI (*human-computer interaction*) standards becomes cumbersome for the user.
 In such a situation, we cannot conclude that the data mining or analysis process is interactive.
 This is especially important when the data set is large.
 This is also the reason why current methods of big data mining are becoming insufficient.
 By operating on a large number of objects, the analyst is simply unable to get answers about the system in a short time.
-Nevertheless, assuming that the user is not always interested in the * exact * result of the analysis (which in many cases is true), it seems that the answer to the problem described here may be designing the algorithms in such a way that the user can receive just an approximate answer in a given by him time.
-An example of a solution that uses this idea is the BlinkDB prototype database (Agrawal, 2013), which allows the user to ask questions specifying the expected time of obtaining the result and its assumed quality.
+Nevertheless, assuming that the user is not always interested in the *exact* result of the analysis (which in many cases is true), it seems that the answer to the problem described here may be designing the algorithms in a way that the user would receive an approximate answer in a limited time.
+An example of a solution that uses this idea was the BlinkDB prototype database (Agrawal, 2013), which allowed users to issue queries with additional parameters specyfing expected time and quality of the result.

 Taking into account the above comment on data mining and visualization in the context of designing and building interactive systems, we propose several engineering topics below.
 Their common element is the use of a special structure (pi-cube) that allows access to data with a given degree of granularity, which allows reducing the amount of data needed for their visualization or exploration.

 !
-[Simplified System Diagram] ({{site.url}} / files / diagram-2017.png)
+[Simplified System Diagram] ({{site.url}} /files/diagram-2017.png)

-** A few suggested topics in detail ... **
+** Sample topics **

 <h3> A. Design and implementation of the programming interface of the interactive data visualization and mining system </h3>